mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/backup/index.md

 velero restore create --from-backup BACKUP_NAME
 ```

-## Enable or disable the backup add-on
+## Enable or disable the backup addon

-You can enable or disable the Velero platform service add-on in the `ClusterConfiguration` section of the `cluster.yaml` file.
+You can enable or disable the Velero platform service addon in the `ClusterConfiguration` section of the `cluster.yaml` file.
-For example, you can enable the `Velero` add-on using the following settings in the `ClusterConfiguration` section of the `cluster.yaml` file:
+For example, you can enable the `Velero` addon using the following settings in the `ClusterConfiguration` section of the `cluster.yaml` file:

 ```yaml
 addons: